Can I bring a lawsuit for unpaid wages in California?

 How long do I have to file an unpaid wages lawsuit in California?

-For most unpaid wage claims, you have three years in order to bring a a lawsuit to recover your wages.
+For most unpaid wage claims, you have three years in order to bring a lawsuit to recover your wages.
 This can be extended out to four years with an unfair competition claim.
 Paycheck violations and PAGA cases have a one year statute of limitations.

 How much money will I get if I file an unpaid wages lawsuit in California?